redox-os/rfcs/text/0000-io_uring.md

 pub const CQ_ENTRIES_MMAP_OFFSET: usize = 0x8020_0000;
 // "SQES" is intentially omitted, unlike with Linux
 ```
 When all of these are mapped, the `io_uring` instance is ready to be attached to a scheme, which can be either a kernel scheme scheme, or a userspace scheme.
-The attachment is done using the `SYS_ATTACH_IORING` syscall, which takes the file descriptor of the `io_uring` instance, together with any file descriptor from the target scheme.
-The scheme itself receives a different syscall as a regular packet, but `SYS_RECV_IORING`, which includes the target internal file number of the file descriptor that belonged to the scheme, plus a temporary kernel-mapped buffer, which contains already-mapped offsets to the four ring memory regions, as well as some flags and such.
-The target file descriptor is only used by the kernel to figure out which scheme to call, but the scheme is free to use it to associate `io_uring` instances with different users of that scheme.
-At this stage, normal ring operation occurs.
+The attachment is done using the `SYS_ATTACH_IORING` syscall, which takes the file descriptor of the `io_uring` instance, together with the name of the target scheme, which must be in the same namespace as the attaching process.
+The scheme itself receives a different syscall as a regular packet, but `SYS_RECV_IORING`, which includes a temporary kernel-mapped buffer, which contains already-mapped offsets to the four ring memory regions, as well as some flags and such.

 TODO: Implement `io_uring` freeing.